Take the next step

-Our office offers credit-bearing and noncredit courses.
-Some courses also offer continuing education units, which are a way of officially recognizing the time you put into your professional education when credits aren’t available.
+Our office offers noncredit and credit courses.
+Some courses also offer Continuing Education Units (CEUs), which are a way of officially recognizing the time you put into your professional education when credits aren’t available.

-Class size permitting, students may register for graduate courses on an audit basis, meaning they enroll in courses, but do not receive academic credit upon completion.
+- Credit: These courses are designed for students who are interested in earning college credits toward a degree, certificate or license renewal.
+Course credits are measured in semester hours.
+Students who take credit courses receive a grade at the end of the semester.
+Auditing Graduate Courses: Class size permitting, students may register for graduate courses on an audit basis, meaning they enroll in courses, but do not receive academic credit upon completion.
 Audit students are charged the regular rate of tuition and fees.
-Learn more on the VCU Graduate Bulletins website.
+Learn more on the VCU Graduate Bulletin website.

 Some of our specialty areas include: